 Morphine comes in the form of oral solution, extended-release tablets, and extended-release capsules.

-Rare but serious side effects listed for Morphine include dependence and respiratory failure.
+Rare but serious side effects listed for morphine include addiction, respiratory depression, apnea, circulatory depression, respiratory arrest, shock, and cardiac arrest.

 For more details about this treatment, visit: